Bolivia–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Extradition Treaty; Treaty for the Execution of Criminal Sentences; Agreement of Cooperation to Combat Drug Trafficking and Drug dependency; Agreement on Technical and Scientific Cooperation; Air Transportation Agreement; Agreement in Education, Sports and Cultural Cooperation; Treaty of Cooperation of Legal Aid in Criminal Matters; Agreement of Cooperation in Mutual Administrative Assistance and Exchange of Information in Customs Matters.
+Both nations have signed several bilateral agreements such as a Treaty for the Execution of Criminal Sentences (1985); Agreement on Technical and Scientific Cooperation (1990); Agreement of Cooperation to Combat Drug Trafficking and Drug dependency (1990); Air Transportation Agreement (1993); Agreement in Education, Sports and Cultural Cooperation (1998); Treaty of Cooperation of Legal Aid in Criminal Matters (2005); Extradition Treaty (2007) and an Agreement of Cooperation in Mutual Administrative Assistance and Exchange of Information in Customs Matters (2015).

 Trade

 In September 1994, a free trade agreement was signed between the two nations, however, in June 2010 Bolivian President Evo Morales cancelled the free trade agreement with Mexico.
-In 2018, bilateral trade between Bolivia and Mexico amounted to $180 million USD.
-Bolivia's exports to Mexico include: quinoa; tin without alloy; helmets; plates (disks) and cylinders for hats; bovine skins; lumber; and silver minerals and their concentrates.
-Mexico's exports to Bolivia include: tractors; cylinder for vehicles; other motor vehicles for the transport of goods; and expandable polystyrene.
+In 2023, bilateral trade between Bolivia and Mexico amounted to US$276 million.
+Bolivia's exports to Mexico include: tin ingots, soybeans, oil seeds, helmets, hides and skins, zinc ores and concentrates.
+Mexico's exports to Bolivia include: motor vehicles and tractors, medicines, household appliances, machinery, malt extracts and petroleum.
 Mexican multinational companies such as Gruma and Grupo Bimbo operate in Bolivia.